Color Printing Tips for Starters

 A color, when placed beside a similar or a contrasting hue, may cause change on the output.
 A technique on this is to experiment first if the color combinations used perfectly match each other.

 To maintain convenience on your part and also on the viewer, avoid using colors on both text and background.
-This may give you a hard time to concentrate on creating the text, although you can apply this when you are already comfortable with color combination.
+This may give you a hard time to concentrate on creating the text, although you can apply this when you are already comfortable with the color combination.

 This is possible for the inks and toners that your printer uses.
 Always buy on the trusted manufacturers only to provide you with quality color printing.